Josef Kieffer: Second World War

 Kieffer's position as head of the SD in Paris was to conduct counter-espionage activities against the French Resistance and the SOE.

-In January 1943, Kieffer and his group moved into new offices at 84 Avenue Foch which became the headquarters of the SD in Paris.
+In January 1943, Kieffer and his group moved into new offices at 84 Avenue Foch, which became the headquarters of the SD in Paris.
 Only high-value prisoners were sent to 84 Avenue Foch.
 Kieffer's assistants included Dr. Josef Goetz, a civilian who was a wireless expert, and Lt.
 Ernest Vogt, a translator and interpreter who spoke French, English and German.
-Kieffer spoke only German and focused his operations on capturing and interrogating Allied agents, escaped prisoners-of-war and resistance fighters.
-His objectives included turning British and French SOE agents into double agents for the Germans and transmitting false misinformation to SOE headquarters with wireless sets captured from Allied agents, a process that the Germans called "funkspiel", the "radio game".
+Kieffer spoke only German, and focused his operations on capturing and interrogating Allied agents, escaped prisoners-of-war and resistance fighters.
+His objectives included turning British and French SOE agents into double agents for the Germans, and transmitting false misinformation to SOE headquarters with wireless sets captured from Allied agents, a process that the Germans called "funkspiel", the "radio game" or Englandspiel, the "England game."
 Kieffer's office and quarters were on the fourth floor of 84 Avenue Foch.
 The fifth floor had cells (formerly servant's rooms) for prisoners under interrogation.
 Kieffer's immediate superior was Sturmbannführer Karl Bömelburg, head of the Gestapo in Paris, whose office was next door at 82 Avenue Foch.

 Most captured SOE agents and other prisoners arrived at Kieffer's headquarters after several weeks of being terrorized by brutal treatment at the hands of the Gestapo and their French collaborators.
 Kieffer's tactic was to lull his prisoners into a feeling of safety and treat them as gentlemen and even friends.
 His most effective technique for breaking down a prisoners resistance to providing information was to demoralize them by demonstrating how much he knew about SOE; greeting prisoners by both their real names and code names, which were supposedly known only to SOE headquarters; showing them a wall chart of SOE's organization; suggesting that the Germans and British had a common interest in fighting communism; and planting in prisoner's minds the notion that they had been betrayed by infiltrators in high places in SOE.